ghc/ghc/docs/users_guide/exts/default_signatures.rst

 - Ignoring outermost contexts, a default type signature must match the original type signature according to
-  :ref:`GHC's subsumption rules <simple-subsumption>`.
+  :ref:`GHC's subsumption rules <subsumption>`.
 As a result, the order of type variables in the default signature is important.
 Recall the ``Foo`` example from the previous section: ::